Where do I find the Student Accounts Office/Cashier's Window?

 If I do not access my MyNIC Statement of Account, will my class schedule be cancelled?

 Students are responsible to pay their tuition on time whether they access their MyNIC or not.
-If you do not pay your tuition before the payment date and your tuition is for an amount of more than one credit , your registration will be cancelled.
+If you do not pay your tuition before the payment date your registration may be cancelled.
 If you do not withdraw before the 100% refund deadline, you are liable for all charges whether you attended the class or not.

 What if there is an error on my account?